frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/allow-fields-to-be-changed-after-submission.md

 4. Update.

 After updating Customize Form, you should reload your ERPNext account.
-Then check form, and field to confirm its editable in submitted form as well.
+Then check form, and field to confirm whether or not it is editable in submitted form as well.

 {next}